 What is the objective of the program?

 The objective of the program is to bring together 10-12 professionals from leading multinational private sector corporations to use their diverse perspective and skillsets to build the capacity of organizations that are addressing global health issues specifically with regards to Water and Sanitation, Nutrition and Food Security, Gender Equality, Empowerment, Protection, and Health Systems Strengthening.

-Participants will deploy to Ethiopia for a four-week assignment (January 2017) to work with selected local host clients on a negotiated scope of work.
+Participants will deploy to Ghana for a four-week assignment (January 2017) to work with selected local host clients on a negotiated scope of work.
 During this time, participants will be 100 percent focused on the defined and agreed upon project scopes.
 They are required to attend all team meetings including, but not limited to, a team-building meeting and orientation session at the beginning of the deployment phase, a launch event with local host organizations, weekly team meetings, and a close-out event at the end of the assignment, which includes presentations and a debriefing.

 How do we assure the safety of our employees?

 All participants must be covered by an employer-provided health insurance policy.
 In addition, we do require emergency travel assistance programs, like SOS (most companies already provide this for their employees, but we can provide guidance and recommendations if your company does not currently have such coverage).
-Our pre-work will include at least one session (1-2 hour webinar) on living and working in Addis Ababa, Ethiopia which will cover security and safety tips.
+Our pre-work will include at least one session (1-2 hour webinar) on living and working in Ghana which will cover security and safety tips.
 In addition, during the weekend of the arrival, the entire group will spend a day in orientation for their new environment, and the participants will be briefed by a security professional on site.

 How is the Global Health Corporate Champions different from other Global Pro Bono Programs?